What is the User Choice Program?

 Visit the Apprenticeship and traineeship funding and incentives page of this website for more information on incentives.

 Is there an employer contribution that I need to pay?

-There may be some cases where a pre-qualified supplier may seek additional charges from an employer for the apprenticeship or traineeship.
+There may be some cases where a SAS may seek additional charges from an employer for the apprenticeship or traineeship.
 Any additional charges must be negotiated up-front and disclosed to the employer prior to the enrolment of the apprentice/trainee.

 Visit the main User Choice section of this site for more information.

 Visit the Employing and managing an apprentice or trainee section for more information on employing apprentices and trainees.